Popovka, Rossoshansky District, Voronezh Oblast

 Popovka (Поповка) is a rural locality (a selo) and the administrative center of Popovskoye Rural Settlement, Rossoshansky District, Voronezh Oblast, Russia.
 The population was 2,507 as of 2010.
 There are 33 streets.

 Geography

 Popovka is located 16 km north of Rossosh (the district's administrative centre) by road.
 Sud-Nikolayevka is the nearest rural locality.

+Ukrainian Offensive

+In March 2025, Ukraine launched several small offensives into the Belgorod and Voronezh regions in Russia.
+On March 24, 2025 Ukrainian forces had reportedly entered the settlement and captured it.